Rating: Tony McCreathby

 - Is the link in content

 Then there is IP analysis, Country, Deep link ratio.

 I like the website types bar chart.
 It seems I do far too much blog commenting and forum posting!
 There is also a category chart that identifies verticals.

 The link position chart is good too.
 This has categories like blog comment, short paragraph, group of links and image.
 Clicking on each provides you with the link list and actions.

 The tool also provides the ability to monitor keywords ranking, do competitor comparisons and see social shares.
 I could not find the keyword monitoring section.

 It starts at $99/month for 25 sites and 10,000 links per site.
 Then goes up to $999 for the Full Monte.

 Times up!
 Sorry about the speed of the review.
 I should really be putting together a presentation I'm doing next month on backlink analysis.
 I guess this is research.

 This tool has a lot of power in it.
 Fed with data from some of the best backlink sources around, it then digs deeper and presents the results in a very usable way.

 That 10k limit for the basic package seems very small to me.
 They do perform deep analysis of each link so I can understand the lower link allowances.
 But MajesticSEO picks up over 22k links to my own little website, and I have individual clients racking up in the 100ks.
-Saying that, if they spread the crawl across domains like in Google Webmaster Tools, then you should have a good sample to work from.
+Saying that, if they spread the crawl across domains like in the Google Search Console, then you should have a good sample to work from.